1. Home

 Who pays the OMUFA facility fee?

-The facility fee will be assessed for qualifying persons who own an OTC monograph drug facility, including contract manufacturing organization facilities.
+The facility fee will be assessed on qualifying persons who own an OTC monograph drug facility, including contract manufacturing organization facilities.

-The OTC Monograph Drug User Fee program does not assess a facility fee for human OTC drug products that are produced under an approved drug application.
-The Federal Register notice referenced above provides more information about FY 2024 facility fees.
+There is no OMUFA facility fee for human nonprescription drug products marketed under an approved drug application.
+The Federal Register notice referenced above provides more information about FY 2026 facility fees.

 When is the facility fee due?